 Another misconception is that a 6mil vapor barrier that is laid on the crawl space floor will stop moisture from coming out of the ground.
 Unless a vapor barrier is totally sealed to the walls and columns are tightly sealed at the seams, it can never stop the hydrostatic pressure that builds and pushes through the gaps and unsealed seams.
 A simple vapor barrier is just not enough to prevent moisture problems.

-The only solution to prevent moisture, mold, odors and pests is a sealed crawl space!
+The only solution to prevent moisture, mold, odors and pests is crawl space waterproofing!
 As recommended by We Raleigh, sealing the crawl space stops the bad air from entering the foundation vents, and also prevents the moisture from coming up from the ground.
 It will make your home more energy efficient and will greatly improve the air quality in your home.